pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 What an interesting result.
 If you are familiar with the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) – these distributions certainly seems to resemble it.
-It seems regardless of language, author and purpose – the same pattern emerges.
+It seems regardless of language, author, age and purpose – the same pattern emerges.
-I've heard a story where Michael Feathers once asked in a seminar: *"Is it easier for people to add code to existing place than to create a new method/class/etc?
-Why?"*[^easier-to-add]
-What do you think?
+Why do you think this is the case?

 People do things because they are incentivized to do them.
 Adding to existing places is easier because we don't have to think about context, so it's faster to do.
 The social system incentivizes us to do things fast, but it comes at the cost of other things.
-There is a constant pressure to deliver features, and so the path of least resistance is very tempting.
+There is a constant pressure to deliver features, and so the path of least resistance is very tempting.[^easier-to-add]

-It's worth mentioning though that software is a complicated – almost "living" – thing.
-Any analysis like this needs to be tempered with nuance.
-Just because a file is really large or changed frequently doesn't mean we should refactor it ASAP.

-From my analysis of these projects, the highest commited files are often code files, but they are also tests or files written in a different language/format (json, yml, etc.).
-For example in `ASP.NET Core` the highest committed `.cs` seems to be `FormWithParentBindingContextTest.cs`.
-Does this need to be "fixed" right away?
-What would a fix even look like?
-Maybe there are underlying design issues that are the real things to address?

 ### Method Hotspots
 {% image "../img/2024-03-29-navigating-technical-debt/ash-hayes-MV5ro8zkXys-unsplash.jpg" "" "" "Insect wings through a microscope lens – Photo by [Ash Hayes](https://unsplash.com/@ashley_hayes)" %}